Carl Rüedi: Last working years: Arosa (1896-1901)

 In his absence, however, the working conditions for physicians at Davos had changed dramatically.
 By the introduction of a limited number of licenses to local physicians the exercise of the medical profession had become so regulated that even a capacity like Rüedi had no chance of opening a doctor's office there.

 Instead of Davos Rüedi settled in the small health resort of Arosa (altitude 1,775 m / 5,823 ft), 13 km west of Davos.
 In the winter of 1896-97 Rüedi started to practice as a private doctor at the Grand Hotel Arosa (nowadays Robinson Club).

 Regarding its development, however, the village of Arosa lay decades behind Davos.
 The high-altitude therapy of tuberculosis had not been introduced there before 1880 when the first hotel (Seehof) was opened.
 And it was not before 1888 when the first sanatorium had opened.
 (At this time Arosa had not more than 88 residents.)

 The number of Rüedi's clients remained disappointingly low.
 Rüedi seriously worried about his financial income and started to commit himself in raising the attractiveness of Arosa as a health resort.
 On October 4, 1896 Rüedi was unanimously elected a member of the local health resort club.
 He regularly participated in the meetings and made numerous proposals, e.g. the erection of an artificial toboggan run.
 On June 22, 1897 Rüedi suggested to introduce a street lighting.
 In November 1900 Rüedi and four of his medical colleagues suggested to establish a scientific club.
 Every two weeks three academics should discuss a subject of general interest (except religion and politics) in front of a public audience.

-In his sparetime Rüedi was active in organizing and timekeeping the wintertime sledge races which were first and foremost arranged for the entertainment of tourists.
+In his spare time Rüedi was active in organizing and timekeeping the wintertime sledge races which were first and foremost arranged for the entertainment of tourists.

 Arosa's most serious impediment in development, however, was the lack of convenient transportation facilities to and from the village.
 In those years it took visitors several hours by stagecoach to travel the 18 km from Chur.
 Carl Rüedi's greatest concern, therefore, was the improvement of the traffic connections from the Graubünden capital to Arosa.

 On September 14, 1897 Rüedi and some other residents of Arosa established a commission with the objective of broadening the narrow road from Chur to Arosa.
 In 1900 (or shortly before) Carl Rüedi and the Graubünden Landammann (governor) Hans Brunold of Peist (1861 – 1941) submitted petitions to the Great Council (the parliament of Graubünden) and the Federal Assembly of Switzerland for the erection of an electric railway between Chur and Arosa.

 Carl Rüedi, however, was not granted to witness the arrival of the first train at Arosa (December 1914).
 On June 17, 1901 Rüedi died unexpectedly at Arosa at the early age of 53.